Cuda-Chen/QuakeFlow/kafka-spark/readme.md

 - Install Spark and setup the env for Spark https://spark.apache.org/downloads.html.
 I was using `spark-2.3.3-bin-hadoop2.7`, but I think you should choose `2.4.7` and it should work too

-- Uncomment some lines in `producer.py`, which basically sends integers to Kafka
+- Uncomment some lines in `producer.py`, which basically sends integers to Kafka.
+Run it!

 - Run the following command, and you will see the logs in `log.txt`